Aleione/World-Family-Coin/README.md

 # World-Family-Coin
 WFC ERC20 token for donation platform

-1)Creation of WFC ERC20 token + creation of vesting contracts to gradually release tokens for team and members of the team  + multisg   wallet erc20 compatible for the team
+1)Creation of WFC ERC20 token + creation of vesting contracts to gradually release tokens for team and members of the team  + multisg   wallet erc20 compatible for the team + Truffel javascript tests

-2) Truffle mocha testings

 -----------------------------------------------------------------------------------------------------------------------
 TRUFFLE INSTALLATION: